vinuc49/Hoysala-village-restaurant/README.md

 * Here are the steps to deploy this website to GitHub Pages from its GitHub repository:

-    1. Log in to GitHub and locate the [GitHub Repository](https://github.com/).
+    1. Log in to GitHub and locate the [GitHub Repository](https://github.com/vinuc49/Hoysala-village-restaurant).

     2. At the top of the Repository, locate the Settings button on the menu.

-        - Alternatively click [here](https://raw.githubusercontent.com/) for a GIF demostration of the process.

     3. Scroll down the Settings page until you locate the Pages section.